50 Unforgettable Things to Do in Riviera Nayarit

 19. ATV ride across the Jorullo Swinging Bridge

-The area also has zip lines, hiking trails, horseback riding trails, and waterfalls you can enjoy.
-If you’re afraid of heights and want to skip the bridge part, but still want to ATV around in the mountains you can take this tour here.
+The area also has zip lines, hiking trails, horseback riding trails, and waterfalls.
+If you’re afraid of heights and want to skip the bridge part but still want to ATV around the mountains, you can take this tour here.

-If you’re between Punta Mita and Sayulita, there’s an awesome local ATV tour at a family-owned rancho called Mi Chapparita worth checking out.
+For travelers that are staying between Punta Mita and Sayulita, there’s an awesome local ATV tour at a family-owned ranch called Rancho Mi Chapparita that’s also worth checking out.

 20. Visit the indigenous Huichol Center for Cultural Survival

-The Wixarika (most widely known as the Huichol Indians) is one of the most ancient indigenous cultures in the world and they originate from the Sierra Madre Occidental Mountains of the states of Nayarit, Jalisco, Zacatecas, Durango, and San Luis de Potosi.
+The Wixarika (most widely known as the Huichol Indians) is one of the most ancient Indigenous cultures in the world.

-We actually got to see Cilau and his father Mariano speak one night in San Pancho for an indigenous dinner event.
-It was amazing to hear how the Wixarika people live in such a way that’s in harmony with the universe, nature, animals, and all earth’s beings.
+We actually got to see Cilau and his father, Mariano, speak one night in San Pancho for an indigenous dinner event.
+It was amazing to hear how the Wixarika people live in a way that’s in harmony with the universe, nature, animals, and all Earth’s beings.

 If you get the chance, please consider visiting and supporting the Huichol Center in Sayulita.
-All of the crafts and jewelry are handmade by the indigenous locals of the area and funds directly support their livelihoods and cultural survival.
+The crafts and jewelry are handmade by the indigenous locals of the area, and funds directly support their livelihoods and cultural survival.

 21. Snorkel Marieta Islands

 Touring the Marieta Islands is by far the most popular thing to do in Riviera Nayarit.
-The islands form a small archipelago in the Bandera’s Bay off the shores of Punta Mita ideal for swimming, snorkeling, and diving.
+The islands form a small archipelago in Bandera’s Bay, just off the shores of Punta Mita, and are ideal for swimming, snorkeling, and diving.

-No doubt, you’ve already seen the stunning photos of the hidden beach with an open-sky – that’s Playa del Amor.
-It can only be accessed by swimming or paddling once you reach the islands.
+You’ve no doubt already seen the stunning photos of a hidden beach with an open sky while researching Riviera Nayarit—that’s Playa del Amor.
+Once you reach the islands, you can only access it by swimming or paddling.

-The archipelago is protected federal land, and as such, they only allow 100 visitors per day so you must book in advance if you want to see the islands during your Riviera Nayarit trip.
+The archipelago is protected federal land, and as such, it only allows 100 visitors per day, so you must book in advance if you want to see the islands during your Riviera Nayarit trip!

 22. Horseback riding in Lo de Marcos